-In our previous posts about space reduction, we’ve talked about all of the steps necessary to establish a space baseline.
-Once you’ve identified your reduction target and have the baseline in place, the next step is to actually get started on individual space reduction projects.
+Our previous posts about space reduction discussed all the steps necessary to establish a space baseline.
+Once you’ve identified your reduction target and have the baseline in place, the next step is to get started on individual space reduction projects.
 After all, if your effort doesn't result in overall space reduction, despite well-intentioned planning and strategy, it is ultimately not successful.

-However, there is a second component of the continuing reduction program effort that is equally important: developing an effective, accurate reporting process to ensure the reduction program stays on track.
+However, a second component of the continuing reduction program effort is equally important: developing an effective, accurate reporting process to ensure the reduction program stays on track.
 The first part of this effort is tracking and verifying actual space changes.

 Space Reduction Program Data